 Of course, contact me with questions or comments.

 An “extra” for this workshop is the following lesson on news media announcements geared toward small or local non-profits.
-The first version was written for the late Gary Lee of Little Rock.
-My wife and I attended the sifu’s weekly tai chi class for a couple of years in the mid-1990s.
+I first crafted it in the mid-1990s.
 When volunteers for non-profits asked for press release help later I would update or customize this piece.
-Here in the 2020s, extensive revisions were needed.
-I’m not sure where a press release postal-mailed to a newsroom would end up!
-That and other tips are now up to date.
+It now is current for the mid-2020s.

 Press On for News Releases